threaming/ENCE464_FitnessMonitorV2/README.md

 ### Makefiles

-Each program you develop (e.g., vehicle simulator and ABS controller) should include `tiva-freertos.mk` in its Makefile.
-Before including this file, you need to set the `PROJECT_DIR` variable to the path of the top level directory (i.e. this directory which contains `tiva-freertos.mk`) relative to the Makefile.
+Each program you develop for the target should include `tiva-freertos.mk` in its Makefile.
+Before including this file, you need to set the `PROJECT_DIR` variable to the path of the top level directory (i.e. this directory which contains `tiva-freertos.mk`) relative to the location Makefile.

-The `apps/blinky` program provides an example of a simple single-file
+The program in `demos/blinky` provides an example of a simple single-file
 application:

 ```makefile